Project III 2025/26

 R S Ward

 Description.
 Einstein's theory of General Relativity (GR) models gravity in terms of curved space-time.
 One of its predictions is that gravity bends light, and this was famously confirmed in 1919, in observations of light bending around the edge of the Sun during a solar eclipse.
 In that case, the amount of bending was small.
-But a stronger gravitational field, such as that near a black hole, can cause light-rays to deviate very considerably.
-Recent research at Durham used gravitational lensing to discover an ultramassive black hole.
+But stronger gravitational fields, such as those near black holes, can cause light-rays to deviate very considerably.

 The project will begin by taking the equations describing light-rays passing near a compact massive object such as a star or a black hole, and investigating how the image of a source beyond that object gets deformed.
-Computing the angle by which light-rays get bent will enable you to generate pictures such as the right-hand one below.
-A later part of your work will be to give a brief account of GR and its geometrical framework, to explain the background and the mathematics of black holes, and derive the equations for light-rays.
+An additional aspect might be to consider black holes which are rapidly-spinning, resulting in some special features, since the rotating mass drags space around with it.

-Prerequisites.
-An acquaintance with the idea and the mathematics of space-time, in particular Special Relativity, for example via SREM II or its Physics equivalent.
+Prerequisites: Familiarity with the mathematics of space-time, in particular Special Relativity, via the module SREM II or its Physics equivalent.

 ring1